cormorack/gallery/README.md

 Any modifications you make to this repository are only applied to your copy.
 They do not affect the original source repo owned by **Cormorack**.

+#### How to use this repo

+This section assumes the previous section went fine and you have your own `gallery` repo here on GitHub.

+- Log in to your Jupyter notebook server
+- Start a terminal window
+- Type in the command `git clone http://github.com/yourusername/gallery.git`
+- Return to your notebook server tab in your browser
+- Find and open the folder called `gallery`
+- Click on the notebook `ocean.ipynb`